Uptimedog/Cougar/README.md

 [Grafana Agent](https://github.com/grafana/agent) is a vendor-neutral, batteries-included telemetry collector with configuration inspired by Terraform.
 It is designed to be flexible, performant, and compatible with multiple ecosystems such as Prometheus and OpenTelemetry.

-1. To install the agent.
+1. To install the agent in a flow mode.

 ```zsh
 $ wget https://github.com/grafana/agent/releases/download/v0.39.1/grafana-agent-flow-0.39.1-1.amd64.deb